 A homestead exemption may exist in this county.

 New York City faces increasing flooding risk due to storms from the Atlantic Ocean.
-During 2012, Hurricane Sandy severely affected New York city suburbs, Long Island, Queens, and Breezy Point.
-This storm caused massive financial damage to some parts of the city’s real estate and it is up to flippers to consider this rising risk.
+During 2012, Hurricane Sandy severely affected New York City suburbs, Long Island, Queens, and Breezy Point.
+This storm caused massive financial damage to some parts of the city’s real estate and it is up to real estate investors to consider this rising risk.

 The size of a 100-year flood zone depends on how high the sea level is expected to be in a given year.
 So, as the climate changes and sea levels rise, more land will be flooded with the same storm in a given location.
 See more in this article:

 New York City Crime Rate

 |New York City Crime Rate||222.2 crime index versus 280.5 U.S. average|

 Mass transit in New York City accounts for 1/3 of all users of mass transit in the United States, and 2/3 of the nation’s rail riders.
 Most of NYC mass transit runs 24 hours a day.

 The New York City Subway system (MTA) is the largest rapid transit system in the world.
 New York’s subway system does not shutdown overnight like most cities with subway networks.
 This is partly due to mass transit being needed for New York City to run efficiently.